mark-hahn/fjs/README.md

 A function is defined in FJS by a set of parentheses surrounding code.
 There must be white space around the parens like the words.
 Every function definition in FJS is anonymous until assigned to a variable (ala Coffeescript and Postscript).

 Here is a function that prints "hello world".
 In the first line the function is defined and executed immediately.
-In the last two lines the function is pushed on the stack (see `:` modifer in "Word Modifers" section), the function is then assigned to a named variable, and the function is then called by simply including the variable name.
+In the last two lines the function is pushed on the stack (see `:` modifer in the *Word Modifers* section), the function is then assigned to a named variable, and the function is then called by simply including the variable name.

     ( . "hello world" )                   // creates and runs function, prints "hello world"
     printGreeting= :( . "hello world" )   // creates function and assigns it to a variable